Barnard Castle | Stockton-on-Tees

 What is microsuction?

-Microsuction ear wax removal is widely accepted as the safest, most effective method of resolving ear blockages and is superior to other water-based methods such as syringing.
-It is performed using a small suction machine which draws wax out of the ear and into a sealed cannister.
+Microsuction is performed using a small suction machine which draws wax out of the ear and into a sealed canister.
 A thin tube attached to the machine is comfortably placed inside the ear canal, only making contact with the wax and never the patient's ear canal or ear drum.
-The Audiologist will use a special camera called an Endoscope so they are able to see inside the ear canal and exactly what needs to be removed.
+The audiologist will use a special camera called an endoscope, so they are able to see inside the ear canal and exactly what needs to be removed.

 What are the symptoms of too much earwax?